This Is How Your Fear and Outrage Are Being Sold for Profit

 You can quickly see how these strategies can be used to turn content hyper-partisan, divisive and/or outrageous.
-As a former VP at Elite Daily recently told me, “It’s not our job to challenge political opinions.
+As the former head of content at a major millennial-focused publisher recently told me, “It’s not our job to challenge political opinions.
 It’s our job to ride your politics as far as we can.”

 This is no secret in the publishing world: partisanship is an amazing driver of engagement.
 People prefer to click, comment, and share the things that make them feel good — and stories that confirm beliefs feel good.

 Engagement optimization has distorted our perception of threats at a very high level.